SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/kafka-opentelemetry.md

 In this step we will be configuring the yaml required for Kafka Collection.

-Below are the inputs required:
+Below is the input required:

 - **Endpoint**.
 The URL of the broker endpoint (default: `localhost:9092`).
 - **Server File log Path**.
-Enter the path to the Server log file for your kafka instance.
+Enter the path to the Server log file for your Kafka instance.
 - **Controller file log path**.
-Enter the path to the Controller log file for your kafka instance.
+Enter the path to the Controller log file for your Kafka instance.
 - **Fields**. `messaging.cluster.name` User configured.
 Enter a name to identify this Kafka cluster.
 This cluster name will be shown in the Sumo Logic dashboards.

 Click on the **Download YAML File** button to get the yaml file.